vimeo/vimeo.php/README.md

 6. When the user comes back to the redirect_url, you will have an additional query param (to any you may have included) called `video_uri`.
 This can be used to load and edit the newly created clip via the standard API methods.
 7.

+#### Uploading an image
+Uploading an image can only occur by PUTing the file to the Vimeo servers

+The library provides a sample tool in `examples/upload_image.php`.

+If you want to integrate the upload functionality with an existing PHP application, you should follow these steps:

+1. Initialize a `Vimeo` class to interact with the server with the proper credentials. \*
+2. With the picture uri and path to your file, call `$vimeo->uploadImage($pictures_uri, $file_path)`.

+**\* Note**: Images uploaded are not set to active by default.
+If you would like to have your image set to active by default, simply pass in true as the third parameter in `uploadImage()`

 # Troubleshooting

 1. *todo* explain "curl not found" error